adjusting to change & life transitions

 There are times in our lives that our mood suffers as a result of changes within and around us.
 Depression and anxiety can interfere with all facets of living and can be managed with therapy.
 Depression may make it very difficult to take the first step in seeing a therapist but the results are life changing for many people.
 We believe that anxiety can be a positive emotion--it is often a motivator for very successful people!
 But sometimes, anxiety can be counterproductive and needs to be put back into perspective.
 We can help you take a look at the factors that are causing depression and anxiety and work with you to manage them in a way that brings comfort and solace.

 We are honored to take on the challenge of cancer with you by providing support, guidance, and comfort on the path to healing.
-Three of our clinicians have vast experience working at major medical centers before venturing into private practice.
+Many of our clinicians have extensive experience working at major medical centers before venturing into private practice.
 We recognize the impact that a cancer diagnosis can have on our emotional stability and attend to the “other” needs of cancer care such as offering advise for how to disclose (or not) your condition, when and how to return to work, and supporting your loved ones in the adjustment to cancer and intimacy issues.
 Adjustment to life after treatment is of equal importance and we are here to support you in finding your "new normal."
 Cancer affects not only you, but your family as well.
 It is our commitment to help care for your family during this time.

 Any job can be stressful, even when you love your job!
 Whether the stress is temporary or chronic, work-related issues can result in many unpleasant symptoms such as anxiety, difficulty sleeping, trouble concentrating, and a lack of pleasure.
 Our therapists can help you learn new ways to cope with career stress, gain an understanding of how stress affects you, and teach you ways to manage your situation to improve your overall satisfaction in life.
 We will work with you to increase your resiliency and prevent burnout.
 We provide a nonjudgmental environment in which we can work together to support your success in your work and personal lives.